There are effective ways to share the gospel … and then there’s Rollen Stewart’s way.

-If a person has no clue what you’re talking about, are you really witnessing for Christ?
+If they don’t know what you’re talking about, are you really witnessing for Christ?

 3. His life did not match his message.
-This is my biggest beef.
-I’d like to think he was sincere in his motives, but Rollen Stewart was a troubled man saddled with a lot of questionable theology.
+Rollen Stewart was a troubled man saddled with a lot of questionable theology.

 One of his four wives left him because he tried to choke her.
 Why?
 She wasn’t holding her John 3:16 sign correctly.

 During the 1990 Masters Tournament, Stewart set off a remote-controlled air horn—right as Jack Nicklaus was about to swing.
 (I’m not sure which Bible verse Stewart had in mind with this side-splitting stunt.)

 By 1991, Stewart was convinced Jesus was coming back ANY MINUTE NOW.
 He wanted to get the word out so he barricaded himself in a hotel room and plastered the windows with John 3:16 signs.
 After hammering nails into the hotel room’s door, the police showed up and we had ourselves an old-fashioned stand-off.

 Oh, did I forget to mention the hotel maid being held hostage in the bathroom?

 Periodically, Stewart would toss a stink bomb outside just to make sure the police were paying attention.
 What Stewart really wanted was for the SWAT team to come with a news crew, and with the cameras rolling, Stewart could proclaim to the world that Jesus is coming ANY MINUTE NOW.